YankyawThu/otp-resetpass-auth/README.md

 ## Installation

 **Copy *.env.example* to *.env* file.
 And then you need to setup for mail and database.
-I use Postgresql for database and Google for mail service.
+I use Postgresql for database and Gmail for mail service.
 There will be different what tech you will use.
 If you use postgresql, the url looks like *postgres://db_username:db_password@localhost:5432/db_name* and for mail service you need to create *app password* in google setting [there](https://myaccount.google.com/apppasswords)**

 ### Steps